kathleenjo/example1/documentation/09-Accompanying-Apps.md

    - Teach you where to find the web app
    - What it can do
    - What it cannot do
-2. For the mobile apps
+2. For the mobile app
-   - Teach you where to find the mobile apps
+   - Teach you where to find the mobile app
    - What it can do
    - What it cannot do